top of page

 Stevia extract:

-Derived from the leaves of the Stevia rebaudiana plant it is the preferred natural alternative to synthetic artificial sweeteners.
-Stevia is known for its zero-calorie content, and minimal impact on blood sugar levels
+Derived from the leaves of the Stevia rebaudiana plant it is the preferred natural alternative to synthetic artificial sweeteners and sugar.
+Stevia is known for its zero-calorie content, and minimal impact on blood sugar levels.